ytyulkinaxway/axway-open-docs/content/en/docs/central/mesh_management/traceability_agent_configuration.md

 ## Toggling the Traceability Agent

-After deploying the `apicentral-hybrid` helm chart to your Kubernetes cluster, you can see the ALS Traceability Agent running.
-The service is called `apic-hybrid-als`.
+After deploying the `ampc-hybrid` helm chart to your Kubernetes cluster, you can see the ALS Traceability Agent running.
+The service is called `ampc-hybrid-als`.
 During the step [Deploy your agents with the Axway CLI](/docs/central/mesh_management/deploy-your-agents-with-the-axway-cli/), you were able to select the mode for the ALS agent.
 If you want to switch the mode, use the following procedure.

 **From default to verbose**: